Disney–ABC Domestic Television: Disney–ABC Domestic Television

 In May 2007, The Walt Disney Company announced plans to semi-retire the use of the Buena Vista brand in favor of focusing on the three core brands of Disney, ABC, and ESPN instead.
 As a result, Buena Vista Television was rebranded as Disney–ABC Domestic Television (DADT).
-Buena Vista TV converted to a limited liability business form on April 10, 2009.
+Buena Vista Television converted to a limited liability business form on April 10, 2009.

-By July 2008, Disney–ABC Domestic TV signed additional carriage agreements with Vudu and CinemaNow, which was then added to the Starz lawsuit.
-On December 2, 2008, Disney–ABC Domestic TV and Starz Entertainment settled their online distribution lawsuit with the terms undisclosed.
+By July 2008, Disney–ABC Domestic Television signed additional carriage agreements with Vudu and CinemaNow, which was then added to the Starz lawsuit.
+On December 2, 2008, Disney–ABC Domestic Television and Starz Entertainment settled their online distribution lawsuit with the terms undisclosed.

-Distribution units were transferred to Walt Disney Direct-to-Consumer and International (DTCI) as part of The Walt Disney Company’s March 14, 2018 strategic reorganization in anticipation of integrating 21st Century Fox's assets.
-In February 2020, Disney licensed 21 TV series, from Ally McBeal to Witches of East End including Lost and Desperate Housewives, to Amazon-owned IMDb ad supported streaming service.
-On August 10, 2020, Disney–ABC Domestic TV took over the syndication function of the original 20th Television.
+Distribution units were transferred to Walt Disney Direct-to-Consumer and International (DTCI) as part of The Walt Disney Company's March 14, 2018 strategic reorganization in anticipation of integrating 21st Century Fox's assets.
+In February 2020, Disney licensed 21 television series, from Ally McBeal to Witches of East End including Lost and Desperate Housewives, to Amazon-owned IMDb's ad supported streaming service.
+On August 10, 2020, Disney–ABC Domestic Television took over the syndication function of the original 20th Television.